zertyz/reactive-mutiny/README.md

     - `Tokio` (to get responses from Futures and to specify timeouts in async calls, async sleeps... saving a ton of APIs for this crate)
     - Streams (the original Mutiny kind of mixes Multi & Stream functionalities -- which, in practice, leads to inefficient abuses of the original library's abstractions -- for using a new instance of their Multi where a Stream or Iterator could be used is a common bad parctice / anti-pattern)
+    - A general retry mechanism to simulate what SmallRye's Uni have -- but for all `Result<>` types rathar than just for a particular type -- see it in action in `examples/error-handing-and-retrying` and observe the meaningful & contextful error messages.